Scotland is a land boasting a rich heritage full of unique customs and traditions.

 For the game, the haggis must be made traditionally and is judged on the basis of distance and accuracy of the hurl.
 The haggis skin must remain intact and be fit to eat after landing.

-Tartan and kilts
+The iconic tartan and kilts

 Scottish kilts, known as ‘The National Dress of Scotland’, have deep cultural and historical roots and are a sacred symbol of patriotism and honour for a true Scotsman.
 Kilts are made of tartan, worn around the waist and accompanied by a sporran, which is a small bag worn over the kilt, a kilt pin which holds the two pieces of tartan together at the front, and a sgian dubh, a small dagger which sits in the sock.